by Susan Flantzer © Unofficial Royalty 2018

 On December 1, 1135, King Henry I of England died.
 His nephew Stephen of Blois quickly crossed from France to England, seized power in England, and was crowned King of England three weeks later.
 Empress Matilda did not give up her claim to England and Normandy, leading to the long civil war known as The Anarchy between 1135 and 1153.

 Geoffrey died suddenly on September 7, 1151, aged 38, at Château-du-Loir, in the Duchy of Brittany, now in France.
 He was buried at the Cathedral of St. Julian in Le Mans, then in the County of Maine, now in France.
-An enamel funerary plaque was commissioned by Empress Matilda to decorate Geoffrey’s tomb.
+Empress Matilda commissioned an enamel funerary plaque to decorate Geoffrey’s tomb.
 It is one of the earliest examples of European heraldry and can be seen at the beginning of this article.
 The decorated shield suggests the early origins of the three lions of the Royal Arms of England.
 The enamel plaque, originally at the Cathedral of St. Julian, is now in the Museum of Archeology and History in Le Mans.

 The House of Plantagenet was founded by Geoffrey V, Count of Anjou via his marriage to Empress Matilda.
-The English crown passed to their son, the future King Henry II of England, under the Treaty of Winchester, bringing an end to nineteen years of a civil war called The Anarchy fought between Matilda and her cousin King Stephen over the possession of the English crown.
-Generally, Henry II and his sons are called the Angevins, from Geoffrey’s noble family that originated in Anjou, France.
+The English crown passed to their son, the future King Henry II of England, under the Treaty of Winchester, ending nineteen years of a civil war called The Anarchy fought between Matilda and her cousin King Stephen over the possession of the English crown.
+Generally, Henry II and his sons are called the Angevins, from Geoffrey’s noble family which originated in Anjou, France.

 Sharon Kay Penman‘s excellent historical fiction novel When Christ and His Saints Slept deals with The Anarchy and most of the historical figures mentioned here are characters.